ftrackhq/ftrack-recipes/python/events/multi_site_location/README.rst

 ====================

 This recipe will show show to easily setup a multi site location system.
-As assumption we take that there'll be 2 location at play , named respectively:
+As assumption we take that there'll be 2 location at play able to access each other mount points:

 * location1
 * location2